yandex-maps-unofficial/vue-yandex-map/docs/en/guide/Map.md

 # Map
 After installation, registration and plugged the component you can use `<yandex-map>` and work with a map.
 All parameters of the map are set via attributes.
-You can use `map-was-initialized` (tag or event listener) to get an access to [map instance](https://tech.yandex.ru/maps/doc/jsapi/2.1/ref/reference/Map-docpage/) for work directly with [YandexMap API](https://tech.yandex.ru/maps/doc/jsapi/2.1/quick-start/index-docpage/).
+You can use `map-was-initialized` event to get an access to [map instance](https://tech.yandex.ru/maps/doc/jsapi/2.1/ref/reference/Map-docpage/) for work directly with [YandexMap API](https://tech.yandex.ru/maps/doc/jsapi/2.1/quick-start/index-docpage/).
 Link to the map instance will be transmitted as payload of event.<br>

 You can assign a class to parent element of map via attribute `ymap-class`.
 If this attribute is not specified the element will be assign an attribute `style="width: 100%; height: 100%;"`.<br>